phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

     Networks
 figPrefix: ["Figure", "Figures"]
 tblPrefix: ["Table", "Tables"]
+secPrefix: ["Section", "Sections"]
 ---

 # Introduction

+When listening to someone, we find ourselves wanting to express sympathy or to acknowledge or reject what we are being told.
+This form of feedback is called a _backchannel_.
+The term stems from the idea that we complement the dominant channel of the conversation by the speaker with a secondary response channel.
+While the dominant channel directs the primary speech flow, the backchannel provides feedback about the current state of the listener with regards to their interest and opinion about the conversation topic.

-A listener backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a segment of conversation that is primarily one-way.
+A backchannel is generally defined as any kind of feedback a listener gives a speaker as an acknowledgment in a segment of conversation that is primarily one-way.
 They include but are not limited to nodding [@watanabe_voice_1989], a shift in the gaze direction, and short phrases (“uh-huh”, “hum", “yeah", “right”, etc.).
 Backchannels are said to help build rapport, which is the feeling of comfortableness or being "in sync" with conversation partners [@huang_virtual_2011].
+Artificial assistants like Siri, Alexa, etc. are becoming increasingly popular, but they are still distinctively non-human.
+Social dialogs are much less well understood than goal-directed ones.
+They do not necessarily aim for a particular outcome, other than indirect goals of building sympathy, bonding or mutual entertainment.
+Adding backchannel responses could help make a conversation with an artificial assistant feel more natural.

-This thesis concentrates on short phrasal backchannels consisting of a maximum of three words.
+We concentrates on short phrasal backchannels consisting of a maximum of three words.
 We try to predict these for a given speaker audio channel in a causal way, using only past information.
 This allows the predictor to be used in an online environment.

-Artificial assistants like Siri, Alexa, etc. are becoming increasingly popular, but they are still distinctively unhuman.
-Adding backchannel responses could help make a conversation with an artificial assistant feel more natural.
+This thesis is structured as follows.
+In @sec:related-work, we provide an overview of related research.
+In @sec:theoretical, we show our general approach, describing our methods for extraction, training, postprocessing and evaluation. @sec:experiments is a detailed description of the experiments we conducted.
+The results of these experiments are shown in @sec:results. @sec:implementation contains descriptions and technical details of the software components we implemented in the course of this thesis.

-# Related Work
+# Related Work {#sec:related-work}

 Most related work is either completely rule-based or uses at least some manual components in combination with data-driven learning.
-@ward_prosodic_2000 were the first to propose specific rules for when to produce backchannel feedback based on acousting cues:
+@ward_prosodic_2000 were the first to propose specific rules for when to produce backchannel feedback based on acoustic cues:

 > "[...] we formulate
 > the following predictive rule for English: